ovh/docs/pages/platform/public-cloud/resize_of_an_instance/guide.en-asia.md

 Under this section, you can preview the occupied resources in relation to the total resources allocated to the project.

 > [!warning]
-> Please note that you cannot swicth models when resizing an instance.
-A resize can only be done from a Linux model to another Linux model or from a Windows model to another Windows model.
+> Please note that you cannot switch models when resizing an instance.
+A resizing can only be done from a Linux model to another Linux model or from a Windows model to another Windows model.
 >

 ### Advanced Options